bdavs3/my-website/README.md

 ### Todo

-_Things I still need to take care of at some point!_

 - Don't re-trigger the hover animation on desktop header links when you click on of them to visit a different page.
 - Get a graphic designer to make some cool things for the landing page!
 - Figure out a way to write my email address in the footer in a way that prevents spam bots from finding it.